-Response: This standard is not applicable.
-Minor digging is required for installation of landscaping and sidewalk installation.
+Finding: Complies as Proposed.
+This standard is not applicable.
+Only minor digging is required for installation of landscaping and sidewalk installation and does not exceed the threshold for the requirement of an erosion control permit.

 CHAPTER 17.41 - TREE PROTECTION STANDARDS